 Stuff I do

 My work integrates the family history and genealogy of people of color, cultural and class based differences.
-I’ve given two presentations on Puerto Rican genealogy for Who Is Nicka Smith’s Patreon group, and was a guest speaker for AAHGS-Tampa.
-I participated in an amazing panel discussion, Mareas de Memoria: Black History and Genealogy in Puerto Rico in April 2024 with Dr. Jada Benn Torres and Melanie Maldonado Diaz of PROPA.
+I’ve given presentations on Puerto Rican genealogy for Who Is Nicka Smith’s Patreon group, and in November 2025 was a guest on Shamelle Jordon’s program, Genealogy Quick Start.
+I was also a guest on another episode of the Rediscovering Latinidad podcast.

 I’ve served on the DEI Committee for the NGS, and as Past President, President, Vice President, and Board Member of the California Genealogical Society, & its volunteers continue to push the boundaries of the organization since its founding nearly 120 years ago.
 I’m also founder and co-moderator of Sociedad Ancestros Mocanos on Yahoo!
-Groups since June 2005, and yes, we’re more on Facebook these days.
+Groups since June 2005, and yes, we’re on Facebook these days.
 I’m a graduate of ProGen 16, ProGen Law (beta) and now have over 2 decades of genealogical experience.
 Let’s talk if you’re interested in exploring your family history.

 I was a proud panelist & curator on Black ProGen LIVE, hosted by Nicka Smith & True A. Lewis.
+This is a great resource for getting started in genealogy, with 130 episodes on YouTube.

 Remember, genealogy is the democratization of history.
 Get those stories out there!